- Future Students

 Tuition Fee Credits (TFC)

-As further thanks for your generosity and time and effort, we are pleased to offer our school associates, in-school coordinators and school admionistrators up to four tuition fee credits (TFCs) each semester.
+As further thanks for your generosity and time and effort, we are pleased to offer our school associates, in-school coordinators and school administrators up to four tuition fee credits (TFCs) each semester.

 Each TFC is a voucher that can be applied to cover a fixed dollar amount of the tuition fees for any for-credit course at Simon Fraser University.
-For the 2021-122 academic year, each TFC is worth $203.80.
-The value of a TFC is the same whether credits are applied to Undergraduate or Graduate tuition.
+For the 2023-24 academic year, each TFC is worth $207.88.
+The value of a TFC is the same whether credits are applied to undergraduate or graduate tuition.

 SFU defines the value of one tuition fee credit as the dollar value of one unit of basic undergraduate tuition.
 This value is fixed at the same rate, whether the tuition fee credits are redeemed for undergraduate or graduate tuition at basic or premium rates.
 Only fees listed as "Tuition" are eligible to be covered by tuition fee credits; student and ancillary fees are ineligible.